kartikchauhan/js-design-patterns/module-pattern.md

         };
         ```
         Here, `getInstance` becomes a little like a Factory methodand we don't need to update each point in our code accessing it.

+## The Observer Pattern:
+* The Observer pattern offers a subscription model in which objects subscribe to an event and get notified when the event occurs.

+* This pattern is the cornerstone of event driven programming.

+* The Observer pattern facilitates good object-oriented design and promotes loose coupling.

+* Participants:
+    * Subject:
+        * Maintains a list of observers.
+Any number of Observer objects may observe a Subject.
+        * Implements an interface that lets Observer objects subscribe/unsubscribe to the Subject.
+        * Sends a notification to the Observer objects when its state changes.

+    * Observer:
+        * Has a function signature that can be invoked when Subject's state changes(i.e. event occurs).